 Kimchi is a traditional Korean side dish made from lacto-fermented vegetables and spices, and it's packed with flavour and nutrition.
 Let's discuss the top seven reasons why you should be incorporating kimchi into your meals.
-From its health benefits to its versatility in a variety of dishes, kimchi is a must-have in any kitchen.
+From its properties to its versatility in a variety of dishes, kimchi is a must-have in any kitchen.
 So let's get started!

 Kimchi adds a spicy, flavorful kick to any dish.

-It is rich in vitamins and minerals, including vitamins A, B, and C, folate, and potassium.
+The fermentation process increases the bioavailability of vitamins and minerals, including vitamins A, B, and C, folate, and potassium.

 Kimchi is a great way to add a pop of colour to any plate.